How to Extract Metadata from Documents Using Java

 Microservices Architecture

-When building microservices, consider creating a dedicated document information service:
+When building microservices, consider a dedicated document information service:

-• Easier to scale based on document processing load
+• Easier to scale based on processing load.

 Database Integration